 The GA-09 Raideen is a work of art.
 In robot mode, it features firing fists and weapons that attach to the arms.
 Transformation to Godbird is simple - close the face plates, fold the wings back over the arms, fold down the shoulder pads, bend the legs at the knees and move up, and finally swing the landing gear out from the back.
 Simple and beautiful.

 The story of the Popy GA-09 is a complicated one.
 The first version (shown) of the GA-09 came with white legs with chrome stickes on the arm. later versions would have no stickers, and chrome legs.
-The GA-09 was reissued in the 'œEtarnal Heroes' (yes, that's how they spelled it) series, and again in the mid-80s in a blue and white box.
+The GA-09 was reissued in the "Etarnal Heroes" (yes, that's how they spelled it) series, and again in the mid-80s in a blue and white box.
 Raideen was also released in 1978 as part of the Shogun Warriors "2-in-1" line by Mattel.

 Popy also issued an extremely limited black version of the GA-09, officially known as Super Metal Black GA-09, which has become very expensive over the years.
 It came out three years after the original and was sold in limited quantities and intended for older fans.
 It is not known where the idea of the black version came from, as it does not appear anywhere in the show.
 The Super Metal Black GA-09 was the very first black version toy, starting a trend that continues to this day.
 In the mid-1990's, there was also a re-release of the Black Raideen, along with a Black ST Combattler and Black ST Godsigma.
 Unlike the original, this black version has no gold trim.
 Rumor has it that these were made by the molding company without Bandai's consent.
 The boxes have no markings, and the toys are less detailed then the originals, due to the degradation of the molds over time.